 Public school districts occasionally offer qualified Multiple Subject candidates the opportunity for a paid internship in lieu of unpaid student teaching.
-This requires intern candidates to secure a university internship credential through the credentials office which requires an official offer of employment, approval of the Program Director, the completion of specified pre-serve coursework including one semester of student teaching, and the willingness of the employing district to sign and participate in a support and supervision agreement with NDNU.
-Subject to Program Director approval, students may complete student teaching at a WASC accredited private school.
+This requires intern candidates to secure a CTC internship credential through the credentials office which requires an official offer of employment, approval of the Program Director, the completion of specified pre-service coursework including one semester of student teaching, and the willingness of the employing district to sign and participate in a support and supervision agreement with NDNU.
+Subject to Program Director approval, candidates may complete a portion of the student teaching requirement at a WASC accredited private school.